Darjeeling Pulbazar (community development block): Geography

 The snow-clad mountain ranges, a little to the north of the old Darjeeling district, form the main Himalayan range.
 Ranges/ ridges branching out from the main Himalayas pass through Darjeeling district.
 To the north-west towers the giant Kangchenjunga 28146 ft and to the north-east is Dongkya 23184 ft.
 From Kangchenjunga the Singalila Ridge slopes down southward forming the border between India and Nepal.
 Manebhanjyang, Sandakphu and Phalut are popular trekking destinations on this ridge.
 It continues south and south-east through Tunglu and Senchal and other spurs that form the Darjeeling Hills west of the Teesta.
 To the east of the Teesta, a lofty ridge runs south of Dongkya, bifurcating at Gipmochi 11518 ft, forming two spurs that contain the valley of the Jaldhaka.
 The lower portion of this hilly region forms the Kalimpong Hills.
 Four great hill ranges radiate from a single point at Ghum, a saddle 7372 ft high – the first, the Ghum range running due west to Simanabasti; the second, the Senchal-Mahaldiram range sloping south towards Kurseong, the highest points being East Senchel 8,600 ft, Tiger Hill 8515 ft and West Senchel 8163 ft; the third, the Takdah or Takbu range, sloping north-east to a point above the junction of the Great Rangit and Teesta; the fourth, the Darjeeling Jalapahar Range, extending northwards towards Darjeeling.

 Darjeeling Pulbazar CD block is part of the Darjeeling Himalayas physiographic region.
 This region is highest in elevation and covers the northernmost part of the district.
 The Singalila Ridge, the highest mountain range in the district and the state, is part of this region.
 Sandakphu 11929 ft and Phalut 11800 ft are the highest points in West Bengal.

-The Rammam flows along the norther border with Sikkim covering both Darjeeling Pulbazar and Rangli Rangliot CD blocks, before it joins the Teesta.
+The Rammam River flows along the northern border with Sikkim covering both Darjeeling Pulbazar and Rangli Rangliot CD blocks, before it joins the Teesta.

 Singalila National Park on the Singalila Ridge is spread over 78.6 km2at a height ranging from 7900 ft to 12000 ft.

 Darjeeling Pulbazar CD block is bounded by the West Sikkim district and South Sikkim district of Sikkim on the north, Rangli Rangliot CD block on the east, Jorebunglow Sukhiapokhri CD block on the south and Taplejung District of Province No. 1 of Nepal on the west.

 The Darjeeling Pulbazar CD block has an area of 416.00 km2.
 It has 1 panchayat samity, 23 gram panchayats, 241 gram sansads (village councils), 46 mouzas, 43 inhabited villages and 4 census towns.
 Pulbazar and Lodhoma police station serve this block.
 Headquarters of this CD block is at Bijanbari.

 Gram panchayats in Darjeeling Pulbazar CD block are: Badamtam, Bijanbari-Pulbazar, Chungtong, Dadaipani, Darjeeling I, Darjeeling II, Goke I, Goke II, Jhepi, Kaijalia, Lebong Valley I, Lebong Valley II, Lodhoma I, Lodhoma II, Mazua, Nayanor, Rangit I, Rangit II, Relling, Rimbik, Singtamin Soom and Sirikhola-Daragaon.